 Key Benefits

-- Dual-voltage flexibility for different shops
+- Dual-voltage flexibility works well in different shops.

 Rating: 4.7 (total: 16+)